Getting a PhD is about doing science

 Become an expert in your subfield.
 Read a lot.
 Go to a small conference or workshop if you can.
 If your project is a new area for your advisor, make sure you know more about it than him or her.
 Talk to people who know more.
 Seek out criticism.

-Twitter is the best way to stay on top of your field (as of 2016).
+Twitter is the best way to stay on top of your field [update: still true in mid 2018].
 Create a twitter account JUST for science.
 Follow journals, blogs, and other scientists who tweet/comment on/retweet interesting papers.
 Start with one scientist in your field and look at their following/followers list to find more.
 Unfollow people who fill up your feed with things you don’t find interesting — if they write something great, someone else in your list will retweet it.
 This will give you something nutritious to read when you’re looking for a break.

 Twitter can also help you network.
 This can be as simple as retweeting papers that you like.
 Other scientists in your field will notice and follow you back.
 This may take time, especially if you’re unpublished– but when your first publication rolls out you’ll have a brand and people will follow you.